netxms/netxms-doc/admin/ai.rst

 The AI assistant uses function calling to interact with the |product_name| server in real time.
 When it determines that it needs live data or wants to perform an action, it invokes one or more registered functions.
 The results are fed back to the LLM for interpretation.

-Functions are grouped by domain:

-- **Alarms and Incidents** -- list alarms, create/modify incidents, correlate events, suggest assignees.
-- **Objects and Topology** -- find objects, get node details, query interfaces, hardware and software inventory.
-- **Data Collection** -- create/edit/delete metrics, retrieve historical data,
-  manage thresholds.
-- **Logs** -- search syslog, Windows events, SNMP traps, and system events.
-  Perform pattern analysis and cross-source correlation.
-- **Event Processing** -- manage event templates, view processing policy, configure actions.
-- **Administration** -- start/end maintenance mode, send notifications,
-  manage AI tasks.
-- **SNMP** -- direct SNMP GET and WALK operations on managed nodes.
-- **Agent Tools** -- discover and execute tools on |product_name| agents.

 In the management client, function calls appear as progress indicators in the chat, showing what data the AI assistant is accessing (e.g., "Getting alarm list", "Searching syslog").

 .. _ai-approval-workflow: